 As mentioned previously, BRAF is a key protein that helps melanoma cells grow.
 Patients whose melanoma carries a mutated BRAF gene are eligible for therapy targeted to BRAF that helps block the protein and slow the growth of melanoma.
-When BRAF inhibitors were first introduced and used alone, they were not very good at slowing melanoma growth and had some problematic side effects.
-The limited efficacy and additional side effects were caused by the cell figuring out ways to work around the block in the cellular pathway.
+This is relevant for around 40% of patients.

 Researchers discovered that when a BRAF inhibitor was combined with a MEK inhibitor, which targets a protein further down in the same cellular pathway, the combination was better at slowing melanoma growth and eliminated or reduced some of the troublesome side effects that were associated with BRAF inhibitors alone.
 It was as if the combination of medications hit melanoma with a more effective one-two punch.

 BRAF/MEK inhibitors are oral (by mouth) drugs.
-For patients with a BRAF mutation, the BRAF/MEK inhibitor targeted therapies are available for both adjuvant treatment and management of Stage IV disease that can't be managed surgically (unresectable).
+For patients with a BRAF mutation, the BRAF/MEK inhibitor targeted therapies are available for management of Stage IV disease that can't be managed surgically (unresectable).